As a new Mum, the one burning question I asked other parents was how to get babies to sleep through the night.

 We were exhausted, physically and mentally.
 She was a breastfed baby and I’d had supply issues from day one which also didn’t help my mental state and by 6 weeks’ old, I was climbing the walls with what little strength I could muster.

 By about 7 weeks, she was doing much better at night but still waking 2-10 times which I now know is very very normal in a new baby but at the time, I felt it was getting very difficult to manage.
-I didn’t have friends locally who could take Miss M for a walk so I could catch up on sleep and my family were all living on the other side of the world – me in Australia and them in the UK.
+I didn’t have friends locally who could take her for a walk so I could catch up on sleep and my family were all living on the other side of the world – me in Australia and them in the UK at the time.

-One day I was confiding to a friend how hard I was finding the night wakings and she told me about a book she was reading – ‘Save Our Sleep’ by Tizzie Hall.
+One day I was confiding to a friend how hard I was finding the night wakings and she told me about a book she was reading – ‘Save Our Sleep’ by Tizzie Hall (affiliate link).
 All I needed to hear was that there might be a possible solution and I ordered the book to be delivered the next day.

 Another reason I liked the sound of the book is that it gave ideas for ‘routines’ and ‘schedules’ to follow to ensure your baby was getting enough of everything – naps, sleep, feeds, baths etc. As a very very new mum I wanted to make sure this was happening although of course I fed on demand and didn’t follow this part of the schedule too strictly.